AlinaShatalova/food-order-app/README.md

 technologies used in the project:

-- useReducer,
+- useReducer
-- useEffect,
+- useEffect
-- useRef and React.forwardRef,
+- useRef and React.forwardRef
-- useContext.
+- useContext

 ## Demo